How to Mitigate Partner Disputes and Disagreements

 Common issues that arise among business partners and partnership buyouts

-Although unpleasant, disputes between business partners may accompany the life of a business.
-These interactions can often be detrimental to the longevity of the enterprise and the health of the personal relationships involved.
+Disputes between business partners in a small business, while unpleasant, are not uncommon in the life of a business.
+However, these partnership conflicts can have negative consequences for the long-term success of the enterprise and the personal relationships involved.

 Common business partnership dispute issues

 However, it is important to note that creating a proper exit plan may not necessarily shield your business from disputes.
-Here are a few of the most common business partnership litigations that may arise from a variety of common disputes regarding a business’ exit plan.
+Some common partnership litigations can arise from disputes over a business’ exit plan.

-A business partnership’s end is no fun for either side.
-We tried to make the valuation process transparent and easy to understand within the scope of the partnership agreement or buyout agreement.
+Valuing the end of a business partnership is not enjoyable for either party.
+We strive to make the valuation process transparent and easily comprehended within the partnership or buyout agreement.

-Although working with a valuation company will take several weeks, the comprehensive valuation report produced will make the wait worthwhile to understand each partner’s equity stake.
+While working with a valuation company takes several weeks, the resulting comprehensive valuation report justifies the wait by providing insights into each partner’s equity stake.

-This is because appraising a company is an art — not a science — with profound implications.
-Here is another article on the 7 Benefits of a Certified Valuation that talks about buying out a partner.
+This is because appraising a company is an art—not a science—with profound implications.
+Here is another article on the 7 Benefits of a Certified Valuation that discusses buying out a partner.

 Unbiased Third-Party Business Valuation for a Partnership Buyout

 This is why we advise including the valuation method most preferred within the exit strategy or buy-sell agreement.
-Doing so will ensure that you and your partners are in agreement when attempting to estimate the company’s worth to buy out a business.
+Doing so will ensure that you and your partners agree on the company’s worth when estimating its worth to buy out a business.

 - Unforeseen business events